jellyfin-archive/jellyfin-docs/general/networking/main.md

 * [Nginx](xref:network-reverse-proxy-nginx)
 * [Traefik](xref:network-reverse-proxy-traefik)

-While not a reverse proxy, Let's Encrypt can be used independently or with a Reverse Proxy to provide SSL capability.
+While not a reverse proxy, Let's Encrypt can be used independently or with a Reverse Proxy to provide SSL certificates.
 * [Let's Encrypt](xref:network-letsencrypt )